Interpersonal Communication: Types, Examples, & Tips

 Interpersonal communication is the lifeblood of our social world, weaving together our relationships, careers, and personal growth.

-Effective communication is essential in the workplace, enhancing teamwork, collaboration, and productivity.
+Effective communication in the workplace enhances teamwork, collaboration, and productivity.
 It facilitates the exchange of ideas, reducing misunderstandings and conflicts.
 Its importance lies in its ability to:

 • Build connections